-- c) Energy System Simulator (ESSIM): This tool simulates network balancing and the effects thereof, in an interconnected hybrid energy system over a period of time.
-It takes as inputs the energy system defined in ESDL and calculates optimal schedule of flexible producers and the effect of this schedule in terms of emissions, costs, load on the network, etc. - d) INTegrated Energy Management Simulator (INTEMA.grid): It is an energy system modelling and simulation platform.
-It is based on opensource non-proprietary tools.
-It is composed by the following main components: (a) Power System Simulations-Based on the acausal, object-oriented, equation based Modelica language to conveniently model complex physical systems, (b) Power Optimization-Ability to construct optimization problems using Python optimization tools pyomo along with the neos-server that provides the required solvers, and (c) Power Forecasting-Utilizing open-source Machine Learning (ML) frameworks in Python, i.e., scikit-learn and Keras, - e) A Cost-Benefit analysis tool (CBA): The CBA tool will be based on the JRC's and ENTSO-E's CBA methodologies.
-To do that and depending on the activities and vision of the various stakeholders, the factors of interest will be selected and respective KPIs will be calculated to assist them in setting strategic priorities, aligning horizontally in all cases with the priorities set by the Green Deal.
-The CBA tool offers an analytical approach for the stakeholders/investors that provides a quantifiable insight regarding whether a smart grid intervention exceeds the existing baseline scenario in terms of cost and benefits.
-This task is considered as the cornerstone of the IEPT suite and will assist the activities in several tasks across the WPs of IANOS, such as the CBA of
+- c) Energy System Simulator (ESSIM): This tool simulates network balancing and the effects, thereof, in an interconnected hybrid energy system over a period of time.
+It takes as input the energy system defined in ESDL and calculates the optimal schedule of flexible producers and the effect of this schedule in terms of emissions, costs, load on the network, etc. - d) INTegrated Energy Management Simulator (INTEMA.grid): It is an energy system modelling and simulation platform based on opensource non-proprietary tools.
+It is composed of the following main components: (a) dynamic power system simulations - based on the acausal, object-oriented, equation based Modelica language to conveniently model complex physical systems, (b) power optimization - ability to construct optimization problems using the Python optimization tool PyPSA and (c) power forecasting - utilizing opensource Machine Learning (ML) frameworks in Python, i.e., scikit-learn and Keras. - e) A Cost-Benefit analysis tool (CBA): The CBA tool was based on the JRC's and ENTSO-E's CBA methodologies.
+For this reason and depending on the activities and vision of the various stakeholders, the factors of interest will be selected and respective KPIs will be calculated to assist them in setting strategic priorities, aligning horizontally in all cases with the priorities set by the EU Green Deal.
+The CBA tool offers an analytical approach for the stakeholders/investors and provides a quantifiable insight regarding whether a smart grid intervention exceeds the existing baseline scenario in terms of costs and benefits.
+This tool is considered as the cornerstone of the IEPT suite and will assist the activities in several tasks across the WPs of IANOS, such as the CBA of